At-Bristol/Rebuild-Bristol-2018/README.md

 ## *If you could rebuild the centre of Bristol, what would you create?*

-As part of our 2108 Festival of What If, we invited visitors to reimagine the center of Bristol by rebiluding it in Minecraft.
+As part of our 2108 Festival of What If, we invited visitors to reimagine the center of Bristol by rebuilding it in Minecraft.
 Using some awesome software that you can grab for free, we generated a Minecraft map of Bristol city center.

 (You can dowload the software to make your own maps [here](https://github.com/cgutteridge/geocraft) and find a step-by-step guide to using it [here](https://www.instructables.com/id/Real-world-Minecraft-Maps/)